Social Order Maintenance Act

 Self-government ordinances prescribed in the preceding paragraph shall include the following requirements:

-1. If the district is located in an urban planning area and it is limited to the commercial district.
+1. If the district is located in an urban planning area and is limited to the commercial district.

 3. The districts described in the preceding two subparagraphs shall be kept at an appropriate distance from buildings such as schools, nurseries, temples, and churches.